top of page

 SilkRoadNLP responds to this moment by fostering a cross-disciplinary dialogue between NLP, linguistics, and cultural studies.
 We are working toward technologies that represent, rather than replace, the languages and communities of this vast region.

-SilkRoadNLP welcomes work on all aspects of NLP and large language models (LLMs) for Iranian languages— with a special focus on the low-resource languages—spanning resource creation, linguistic analysis, model adaptation, ethical and educational applications, and culturally grounded AI.
+Join us at SilkRoadNLP 2026 to connect with researchers and community members working on Iranian languages in the LLM era: resources, evaluation, modeling, ethical data collection, linguistic analysis, and culturally grounded NLP.
 Your contributions will help build the data, tools, and collaborations needed to ensure that these languages thrive in the age of LLMs.
+The workshop is open to all EACL attendees.

 bottom of page